Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 Earlier we talked about Bounce Rate and leaving a listing.
 This is hitting eject on the whole thing and leaving Amazon.com entirely.
 That’s not good.

-Just with any platform, the time on platform and engagement on platform are a BIG DEAL.
+Just with any platform, the time on platform and engagement on the platform are a BIG DEAL.

 It’s one thing in the customer’s journey to open up another tab in chrome and have a look at your company website, social media & such while browsing your Amazon listing.
 That is called a healthy and normal customer journey.
 Your off Amazon factors influencing Amazon success.